gabriel-bronfman/RANSAC/README.md

 ## Insight Two: Probabalistic analysis of outliers

-Assuming a global solution, if we were to pick all inliers for our hypothesis generation, we can assume that the generate hypothesis would describe the global optimal hypothesis pretty well.
+Assuming a global solution, if we were to pick all inliers for our hypothesis generation, we can assume that the generated hypothesis would describe the global optimal hypothesis pretty well.
 Therefore we can call the probability we pick an inlier $P$.
 We call the ratio of $\frac{inlier}{outlier}$ as $\epsilon$.

 We know that the probabily $P$ can be defined as
 ```math